nuvoleweb/ui_patterns/docs/content/developer-documentation.rst

 Expose source field plugins
 ===========================

-When configuring a pattern in a view or on an entity display form you are provided with a set of source fields that you can map into your pattern's fields.
-Available source fields depends on the context in which a pattern is configured.
+When using a pattern on a view or an entity display form we are provided with a set of possible patterns source fields that we can map to our pattern destination fields.
+Available source fields depends on the context in which a pattern is being configured.

-In order to provide custom source fields to your patterns you must provide a ``@UiPatternsSource`` plugin.
+Pattern source fields are provided by plugins of type ``@UiPatternsSource``.

-For example, when a pattern is used as a views row template then the ``UiPatternsSourceManager`` collects all plugins annotated with ``@UiPatternsSource`` and tagged by ``views_row``.
+For example, when a pattern is used as a Views row template then the ``UiPatternsSourceManager`` collects all plugins annotated with ``@UiPatternsSource`` and tagged by ``views_row``.
+A context array describing the current view is then passed to each of the ``@UiPatternsSource`` plugins.

-In the example below you can see an actual implementation of such system:
+In the example below we can see the actual implementation of such a system:

 .. code-block:: php